 Recently received: A great New Year’s gift lovingly sent and signed by my old friend and author, John Levy.
 Half a dozen new prose poems in a three-color foldout from Bob Arnold’s excellent Longhouse.
 Reminiscent of Michaux at times but without the French writer’s pervading sense of terror, these pieces are Levy at his unpredictable, whimsical best.
 Highly recommended.
 Available in both signed ($15) and unsigned editions ($7.95).

-the statues have returned
+Empty chairs: the statues have returned to the other museum.

 --George Seferis, from “Sixteen Haiku”